Vintrdottir/Simulation-of-ship-s-non-linear-movements-on-the-backstage-wave/README.md

 # Simulation-of-ship-s-non-linear-movements-on-the-backstage-wave
-An explicit differential equation describing the side rocking from the given extortion was solved with numerical method - Fourth Order Runge - Kutta technique.
+An explicit differential equation describing the rolling motion from the given extortion was solved with numerical method - Fourth Order Runge - Kutta technique.

 Depending on the amplitude and frequency of the heeling moment, the amplitudes of the ship's motion were determined.